Jellyfish-Insights/aurelia/run_on_docker.md

     - FETCH_SLEEP_TIME=120 #seconds
     ```

-   Andromeda's fetchers fetches the social media data every "X" seconds.
+   Andromeda's fetchers fetch the social media data every "X" seconds.
 This
    variable controls how much time the fetchers will wait to run again.

 6. Close and save the file.

-**You can edit the docker-compose.yml as you need, this file has descriptions for
+**You can edit the `docker-compose-andromeda.yml` as you need it, this file has descriptions for
 all important fields necessary to run the application.
 If you change the
 database information (recommended on production) don't forget to update the
 `appsettings.json` with the corresponding changes.**

-#### Editing the aurelia/docker-compose.yml
+#### Editing the aurelia/docker-compose-aurelia.yml

-By editing the `docker-compose.yml` file you can modify the behavior of your
+By editing the `docker-compose-aurelia.yml` file you can modify the behavior of your
-Aurelia container, like the port used by the web page, `aurelia` folders path,
+Aurelia container, like the port used by the web page, `aurelia-config` folders path,
-transformers time and database information.
+transformers' sleep time and database information.

 The following steps show how to edit the path to the configuration folder
-`aurelia` using the terminal and the vim text editor.
+`aurelia-config` using the terminal and the vim text editor.

 1. Open a terminal window on the directory where you cloned Aurelia's
    repository.
-Open the docker-compose.yml file with vim:
+Open the docker-compose-aurelia.yml file with vim:

     ```bash
-    vim docker-compose.yml
+    vim docker-compose-aurelia.yml
     ```

 2. Locate all occurrences of the line:

     ```yml
-    - ./aurelia:/app/release/config
+    - ./aurelia-config:/app/release/config
     ```

     This configuration appears on the Transformer and Aurelia services.

-3. Change the path on the left side of '`:`' to the path to your `aurelia` folder
-which you have the file `appsettings.json`.
+3. Change the path on the left side of '`:`' to the path of your `aurelia-config` folder (the folder that you have the file `appsettings.json`).

 4. [OPTIONAL][Changing Web Page port] You can change the port where the Web Page
-   will be exposed on your host system.
+   will be exposed to your host system.
 To do this, locate and change the
    following line under the Aurelia service to the port number that you wish to
    expose Aurelia's web page: